jgreco/mpv-youtube-quality/README.md

 # quality-menu
-A userscript for MPV that allows you to change youtube video quality and audio quality (ytdl-format) on the fly.
+A userscript for MPV that allows you to change the streamed video and audio quality (ytdl-format) on the fly.

 ![screenshot](quality-menu-preview-video.jpg)